A Miner Detail’s Eric Beasley won a Public Information Act dispute over unreasonable fees with the City of Brunswick.

 The multi-page email dated August 14, 2020, from Captain Bryan Brown to police department employees with information about the PIA request and search instructions was produced in the response at least three times.

-The public records implicate multiple individuals in criminal acts, therefore A Miner Detail will not be publishing the contents at this time.
+The public records implicate multiple individuals in criminal acts.
+Therefore, A Miner Detail will not be publishing the content now.